-As a generalist practitioner, I enjoy working with adults and older adolescents with a wide variety of concerns, including relationship difficulties, life transitions, self-esteem, women’s issues, perfectionism, stress management, anxiety, and depression.
-I have specialized training, experience and interest in working with trauma survivors, LGBTQ+ folks, individuals looking to explore cultural/identity issues, college/graduate students, and individuals and couples in polyamorous/consensually non-monogamous and kink/BDSM relationships.
-My practice is an inclusive space for all identities.
+As a generalist practitioner, I enjoy working with adults with a wide variety of concerns, including relationship difficulties, life transitions, self-esteem, women’s issues, perfectionism, stress management, anxiety, and depression.
+I have specialized training, experience and interest in working with trauma survivors, LGBTQ+ folx, individuals looking to explore cultural/identity issues, college/graduate students, and individuals and couples who practice polyamory/consensual non-monogamy and kink/BDSM.
+My practice is an inclusive and welcoming space for all folx.

 Education And Training

 I am a queer, bilingual (Spanish), licensed clinical psychologist located in Washington, DC.
 I earned my Ph.D. in Clinical Psychology from American University and completed an American Psychological Association-accredited doctoral internship at the Catholic University of America Counseling Center.